MarlinFirmware/Marlin/README.md

 *Multiple extruder support:*

-T<NUM> [F<NUM>] [S<NUM>] - changes the extruder.
-The feedrate might be set
+T&lt;NUM&gt; [F&lt;NUM&gt;] [S&lt;NUM&gt;] - changes the extruder.
-                           to reposition the extruder and specify at what speed.
+The feedrate might be set to reposition the extruder and specify at what speed.
 If "F" is not present the coordinates are adjusted, but the move is not performed.
-                           "S" allows to choose what E position the just selected extruder should start from (<NUM> - the extruder number to pick the last position from).
+"S" allows to choose what E position the just selected extruder should start from (&lt;NUM&gt; - the extruder number to pick the last position from).
 If "S" is not specified the last known position for the new selected extruder is used.
-For example, if
-                           Skeinforge generates support using absolute coordinates
-                           and you want it to be printed using extruder 1 while the object is printed using extruder 0, use "T1 S0" to start support printing and "T0 S1" to go go back to the object printing.
+For example, if Skeinforge generates support using absolute coordinates and you want it to be printed using extruder 1 while the object is printed using extruder 0, use "T1 S0" to start support printing and "T0 S1" to go go back to the object printing.
 Alternatively, If you have gcode for extrider 0 and 1 generated separately and then mixed just use T0 and T1 to switch between the extruders.

 In general, the commands and settings for extruder are applied only to the active extruder.
 For example, to change max feedrate for extruders 0 and 1, one has to switch to the extruder 0, set its rate, then switch to the extruder 1 and set its rate.
 There are several exceptions.

 The M503 command shows info for all extruders.
 It simply prints multiple parameters that are extruder specific starting from the value for the extruder 0 and so on, for example you'll see two 'E'(rate) values if there are 2 extruders.

 Some of the commands (like M104, M105 and M109) can take extruder number as a parameter.
 For example, in order to change the temperature of the extruder 1 heater without switching to it use "M104 S180 T1".
 M105 can also be used with option A1 that will change its output to show temperature of all extruders starting with the active one (for example if extruder 1 is active on a 2 extruder system: "ok T1:27 T0:27 B:25").

 M109 can be used to wait for all extruder heaters that have temperature set to non-0 values by specifying non-0 'A' parameter, e.g. "M109 A1".
-    M109 can also take the W<NUM> parameter that can change the default dwell time for temperature stabilization (if enabled in the config).
+M109 can also take the W&lt;NUM&gt; parameter that can change the default dwell time for temperature stabilization (if enabled in the config).

 Note: If using old Printrun, your version might not accept the "T" command.
-          You might need to open pronsole.py and change all occurances of if(l[0]=='M' or l[0]=="G"):
+You might need to open pronsole.py and change all occurances of
+    if(l[0]=='M' or l[0]=="G"):
 to
     if(l[0]=='M' or l[0]=='G' or l[0]=='T'):

 Non-standard G-Codes, different to an old version of sprinter: